tsbxmw/jenkins_show_board/README.md

-# jenkins_show_board
-create jenkins show board &amp; result collection
+# Jenkins show board

+## show the build status of jenkins jobs
+## collect the build & test result